 The percentage of middle-class Indians aged 25 or younger applying to universities has increased by more than 60% in the past decade and is expected to continue to rise.
 With this growing middle class has also come an increase in economic consumption.
 The adoption of high-end technologies is also contributing to the growth in consumer electronic devices.
 The introduction of major technology transitions like IoT and 4G/LTE networks are rapidly increasing the adoption of consumer electronics.
-India is already the Asia Pacific’s fastest growing smartphone market, and its IoT market is projected to be worth $9 billion by 2020.
+India is already the Asia Pacific’s fastest-growing smartphone market, and its IoT market is projected to be worth $9 billion by 2020.
 [1,2]

 India’s Electronics Market

 The Indian government has initiated projects like Smart City and Digital India to stir up demand for IoT within the national market.
-The digital banking sector, including payment banks and wallet players, are another factor raising demand for VSAT and POS mobile ATMs.
+The digital banking sector, including payment banks and wallet players, is another factor raising demand for VSAT and POS mobile ATMs.
 These will give further impetus to the rapidly expanding electronics industry.
 The cumulative result of these advances and projects is that India has become one of the largest electronics markets in the world.
 Some estimates anticipate that India’s electronics market will reach $400 billion by 2025.
 Additionally, the consumer electronics and appliances industry is expected to become the 5th largest electronics industry in the world by the same year.

 India experiences average annual growth rates of 26% in its electronics sector, 185% in mobile manufacturing, 17% in domestic manufacturing, and 8.60% in its hardware market.
 Projections also show that the Indian gaming market will be valued more than $801 million by 2022.
 The electronics market is currently expected to reach $228 billion by 2020.
 This is a significant increase from 2016-17 when it was valued at $100 billion.
 In 2015, India’s electronic products industry was worth $61.8 billion.
 India’s electronic products made up 82% of the overall market in 2015 with the remainder being electronic components.
 The entire electronic component industry was worth about $13.5 billion in 2015.
 Between 70 to 80% of India’s electronic components market is driven by imports.